A Wide range

-A disability is physical or mental impairment that substantially limits one or more major life activities.
-Disability Services works with students with a wide variety of disabilities to provide accommodations, including, but are not limited to AD/HD, Medical, Learning Disability, Traumatic Brain Injury, Visual, Hearing, Physical/Mobility, and Psychological.
+As defined by the Americans with Disabilities Act, a disability is physical or mental impairment that substantially limits one or more major life activities.
+The students we work with have a wide variety of disabilities, including, but not limited to:

 ADHD is a neurobiological, genetic disorder, characterized by difficulty sustaining focus and attention, hyperactivity, and /or difficulty controlling behavior.
 Although ADHD appears in childhood, the disorder is often lifelong.

 A hearing impairment describes an impaired ability to hear and/or discriminate sounds.
 There may be a decreased ability to hear, no ability to hear at all, or a student may struggle with processing sounds, i.e. (central) auditory processing disorder.
 Hearing impairments can occur in different areas of the hearing pathway and may be genetic or caused by non-genetic factors.

 A learning disability is a term for a grouping of neurological disorders.
 The brain works differently in how it takes in, uses, and outputs information, and learning disabilities manifest as difficulties in the areas of listening, speaking, writing, reading, spelling, visual-spacial perception, mathematical abilities, processing speed, and understanding language.

 A condition that is medical in nature and currently impacts at least one major life activity, including learning.
 Often the impact of a medical disability is unpredictable and can change depending upon external stressors.
 Treatments for medical conditions are often more disabling than the condition itself.

 These conditions include but are not limited to: